Undocumented & Mixed-Status Families

 • A “mixed-status family” is a family whose members include people with different citizenship or immigration statuses.
 One example of a mixed-status family is one in which the parents are undocumented and the children are U.S.-born citizens.

-• If the student is a US Citizen or Eligible Non-Citizens and one or both parents are undocumented, the student is still eligible to file for government financial aid.
+• If the student is a U.S. Citizen or Eligible Non-Citizens and one or both parents are undocumented, the student is still eligible to file for government financial aid.

 Next Steps